IDMNYU/BlinkingBeeping/schedule.md

   * [Watch the videos on Serial communication](https://www.youtube.com/watch?v=PPyJnY7gcEg&list=PLnkvii1uWBvEprzkCJZbSAWsiqncWodoQ)
   * Create a sketch in the program of your choice that communicates with your microcontroller.
 Post a video of this on your blog.
 What are you making?

-# Week 9 - Friday April 3
+# Week 9 - Monday October 30 & Wednesday November 1
 * presentations
-  * Isaiah
-  * Chloe
 * lots of lights
 * [Watch the videos on communicating with Neopixels](https://www.youtube.com/watch?v=M1y2SraOkD8&list=PLnkvii1uWBvFbpfnF2xECtyp6i6Svegn6)
 * assignment - Make something with neopixels.
 This can be reactive to a sensor, or a standalone piece.
 Document it on your website.

-# Week 10 - Friday April 10
+# Week 10 - Monday November 6 & Wednesday November 8
 * presentations
-  * Uma
-  * Linus
-* ritual showing of work and asking of questions
 * Microcontrollers and the internet
 * Assignment - Pull data from a public API and use that as a method to change soemthing with your microcontroller - a Servo, an LED, etc. Think about how this augments and changes your understanding of the data.
 Document your project and write about it.
 [Youtube playlist on APIs and Ardunio with p5js](https://www.youtube.com/watch?v=7qR8wpcqyaA) *///* [Using Adafruit.io to communicate between multiple sketches](https://www.youtube.com/watch?v=9mp-moZnAlA)
-* Final project proposals - Coem up with a proposal for what you would liek to do for a final project.
-Please either schedule a short meeting with me in the next week or discuss this over email.
+* Final project proposals - Coem up with a proposal for what you would like to do for a final project.

-# Week 11 - Friday April 17
+# Week 11 - Monday November 13 & Wednesday November 15
 * presentations
-  * Elizabeth
-  * Gregoire
 * Final project proposals

-# Week 12 - Friday April 24
+# Week 12 - Monday November 20
 * presentations
-  * Jessica
-  * Mayda
 * final project one on one meetings

-# Week 13 - Friday May 1
+# Week 13 - Monday November 27 & Wednesday November 29
+* presentations$$

+# Week 14 - Monday December 4 & Wednesday December 6
 * final project workshop

-# Week 14 - Friday May 8
+# Week 15 - Monday December 11 & Wednesday December 13
 * Final project presentations